WLAN-Pi/wlanpi-core/PACKAGING.md

 dpkg-buildpackage -us -uc -b
 ```

 Note that -us -uc disables signing the package with GPG.

-or
+So, if you want to build, test with lintian, sign with GPG:

 ```
 debuild